Community Development and School Reform: Odd Bedfellows?

 However, the larger context makes the question far more complicated.
 It’s far too complicated for me to summarize completely here, but I think it’s important if the field is venturing into the world of school reform that we grapple thoroughly with the whole context in which it’s taking place.
 Consider the arguments that:

-“Education reform” has allowed the narrative that American schools are failing to become common sense, when the numbers reveal that when you control for poverty level our schools are doing just fine—what we have, as so and so says, is a “poverty problem” not a “schools problem.”
-This becomes a problem when the solutions are to “punish” or close failing schools rather than helping them actually serve the students they have (which is in fact possible to do).
-Maybe in fact it's not that community development needs school reform, but that education reform needs the work of community development—and other groups that fight poverty and mitigate its worse consequences.
+“Education reform” has allowed the narrative that American schools are failing to become common sense, when the numbers reveal that when you control for poverty level our schools are doing just fine—what we have, is a “poverty problem” not a “schools problem.”
+This becomes a problem when the solutions are to “punish” or close failing schools rather than helping them serve the students they have (which is in fact possible to do).
+Maybe in fact it's not that community development needs school reform, but that education reform needs the work of community development—and other groups that fight poverty to mitigate its worse consequences.

 Meanwhile, more and more data is showing that while some charter schools are great, many if not most are not serving their students any better than what they replaced, while far from being the cure for educational disparities, school choice in general tends to primarily benefit the most affluent, because it takes considerable resources and time to navigate.
 Meanwhile, neighborhood schools are shut down as they lose enrollment, or struggle more as their percentages of special needs students soar and their budgets decline.

 This is not to say every individual charter school is bad—that’s certainly not the case in the slightest.
-It is also not to say that there weren’t large groups of students being failed by their school systems, which were not set up and staffed with enough resources to help them everything going on in their lives so they can learn and were too often rife with punitive policies, culturally insensitive curricula, and self-fulfilling low expectations.
+It is also not to say that there weren’t large groups of students being failed by their school systems, which were not set up and staffed with enough resources and were too often rife with punitive policies, culturally insensitive curricula, and self-fulfilling low expectations.
 It's important to keep our eyes on the end goals; Andre Perry has argued that the turf lines between charter supporters and critics are so strong as to become part of the problem.

 So lines in the sand are not helpful.
 But neither is acting without being aware of the larger forces, like Wall Street, at work, or how the experiments in education reform are actually playing out in places where they are farther along.
 But if the end game of education reformers is a system like New Orleans has now, I personally think it would behoove everyone to take a good long look at that system before deciding they want to help their district get on that train.